atc1441/chflasher/README.md

-# CHflasher
+# chFlasher

-### The CHflasher is a short python script to flash the cheap CH55x Microcontroller from the company WCH via command line interface.
+### The chFlasher is a short python script to flash the cheap CH55x Microcontroller from the company WCH via command line interface.

 It is compatible with these micros: CH551, CH552, CH554, CH558 and CH559